-Teotihuacán - Planeta.com
+Teotihuacán

 Today the park offers more than a glimmer of its former greatness.
 To gain perspective, visit the museum and botanical garden.

-The garden is well signed and the museum showcases the ceramics and sculptures that have been excavated.
-This is one of the best museums in the country and admission is included in the entrance fee.
+The garden is well-signed and the museum showcases the ceramics and sculptures that have been excavated.
+In my opinion, this is one of the finest museums in the country.
 One room contains a miniature representation of the metropolis, covered by a plexiglass floor.
 Just walking across this room gives the visitor an eagle-eye view.
 Scale models also show how the city might have looked around 500 A.D.

 Temple of Quetzalcoatl